Understanding Different Packing Materials for Shipping

 Cushioning materials are basically used for shock absorption.
 If a package is dropped or bumped, the cushioning materials will protect the item being shipped.

-- Bubble wrap is a lightweight and protective cushioning material, frequently used in shipping, and often utilized to protect fragile items.
+• Bubble wrap is a lightweight and protective cushioning material, frequently used in shipping, and often utilized to protect fragile items.

-- Foam Inserts & Peanuts – We’re all aware of peanuts and foam inserts in our packages.
+• Foam Inserts & Peanuts – We’re all aware of peanuts and foam inserts in our packages.
 The foam inserts and peanuts are ideal for delicate electronics and items made of glass or other breakable materials.

-- Air Pillows are a cost-effective way to fill space in the carton to keep the items being shipped protected from bouncing around in the box.
+• Air Pillows are a cost-effective way to fill space in the carton to keep the items being shipped protected from bouncing around in the box.
 Air pillows are space-efficient for filling voids.

 Wrapping & Securing Materials

-Materials used to protect the surface of a shipment, and materials used for securing multiple items that are being shipped together are called wrapping and securing materials.
+Materials used to protect the surface of a shipment, and materials used for securing multiple items that are being shipped together, are called wrapping and securing materials.

-- Stretch Wrap is used to stabilize multiple materials being shipped on pallets.
+• Stretch Wrap is used to stabilize multiple materials being shipped on pallets.
 It is used in various instances where items are being bundled together.

-- Packing Paper is used for padding and void fill to keep items from moving within the carton.
+• Packing Paper is used for padding and void fill to keep items from moving within the carton.
 The advantage of packing paper is that it is eco-friendly, recycled, and biodegradable.

-- Corrugated Inserts can also be recycled and are eco-friendly.
+• Corrugated Inserts can also be recycled and are eco-friendly.
 The corrugated inserts will provide structural support and prevent movement of the carton contents.

 Box & Container Options

-- Padded Mailers & Envelopes are used most often for smaller, lightweight products that are flat or close to flat.
+• Padded Mailers & Envelopes are used most often for smaller, lightweight products that are flat or close to flat.

-- Plastic Containers are used when shipping high-value items as the container is hard and cannot be crushed or broken.
-These containers also are reusable.
+• Plastic Containers are used when shipping high-value items, as the container is hard and cannot be crushed or broken.
+These containers are also reusable.

 Eco-Friendly & Sustainable Packing Materials

-- Recycled Cardboard & Paper are often used by shippers as alternatives to traditional packing.
+• Recycled Cardboard & Paper are often used by shippers as alternatives to traditional packing.

-- Biodegradable Packing Peanuts are much preferred to the former Styrofoam type of peanuts that were used for many years.
+• Biodegradable Packing Peanuts are much preferred to the former Styrofoam-type of peanuts that were used for many years.
 The eco-friendly packing peanuts are made from cornstarch.

-- Mushroom & Cornstarch-Based Packing Materials are being used nowadays as they are biodegradable.
+• Mushroom & Cornstarch-Based Packing Materials are being used nowadays as they are biodegradable.
 Mushroom packaging is made with hemp hurd and mycelium.
-Cornstarch containers use polylactic acid (PLA) plastic made by fermenting the plant sugar and starch.
+Cornstarch containers use polylactic acid (PLA) plastic made by fermenting plant sugar and starch.
 This type of plastic is much more environmentally friendly and does not include toxic materials.

 Choosing the Right Packing Materials for Your Business